Introducing Basilisk: Python's Type System, Actually Enforced

 This is not about making Python developers' lives harder.
 It's about making the safe path the default path.
 When strictness is the default, type coverage naturally increases as teams add new code.
 There's nothing to remember to turn on.

 Adopting Basilisk on an existing codebase does require work — but it's work that surfaces real bugs.
 Every BSK-E0001 is a function where the type contract was never defined.
-Every BSK-E0040 is a mutation that the caller never agreed to.
+Every BSK-E0023 is a match statement where an unhandled case was silently ignored.
 The errors Basilisk reports are not false positives — they are places where the type system was not being used.

 Why Rust